 For Pierre Cambou: “Growth rates are expected to be impressive.
 In 2019 production of robotic vehicles was in the range of a few thousand worldwide.
-We expect production volumes to reach 400k units annually, with cumulative production of 1 billion units, by 2032”.
+We expect production volumes to reach 400k units annually, with cumulative production of 1 million units, by 2032”.

 This ramp up forecast is based on a 51% CAGR for the next 15 years.
-By then, the total revenue associated with the production of robotic vehicles will reach US$60 billion.
+By then, the total revenue associated with the production of robotic vehicles will reach US$60 million.
 40% of that figure will originate from the vehicles themselves, 28% will come from sensing hardware, 28% from computing hardware and the remaining 4% will be from integration.
 This means that within 15 years complete industries will be structured around robotic vehicle technologies.

-When looking closer to the present, in 2024 Yole’s analysts expect sensor revenues to reach US$0.4 billion for LiDAR, US$60 million for radar, US$160 million for cameras, US$230 million for IMUs and US$20 million for GNSS devices.
+When looking closer to the present, in 2024 Yole’s analysts expect sensor revenues to reach US$0.4 million for LiDAR, US$60 million for radar, US$160 million for cameras, US$230 million for IMUs and US$20 million for GNSS devices.
 The split between the different sensor modalities may not stay the same for the 15 years to come.
-Nevertheless the total envelope for sensing hardware should reach US$17 billion in 2032, while, for comparative purposes, computing should be in the same range.
+Nevertheless the total envelope for sensing hardware should reach US$17 million in 2032, while, for comparative purposes, computing should be in the same range.

 Today’s car sales account for US$2.4 trillion and are the natural target of internet giants like Google, Baidu, Amazon and Uber.
 They are mostly attracted by the MaaS market, which Yole believe should reach the same value of US$2.4 trillion within the next decade.
 With an additional US$1.1 trillion to be generated by sales of personally-owned autonomous driving vehicles, the added value of autonomous driving will reach a total of US$3.5 trillion by 2032.